YuanGao-NAU/ecopad_document/readme.md

 Open [this link](http://127.0.0.1/api/queue) and login use the username and password you already know.
 At this time you may follow the PDF file we used before to test the **test** api.

- If you succeed, congratulations!
-You did a great job as a newbie to a new field!
-If not, feel free to talk to me.